twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

 run
 ```

-We want to isolate the quickSort function from the rest of the sort function, which we will do using Jython.
+We want to isolate the `quickSort()` function from the rest of the sort function, which we will do using [Jython](http://www.jython.org).
 Jython allows us to interact with Java classes and objects in a Python environment.
 Before starting Jython, make sure to set `python.security.respectJavaAccessibility = false` in the Jython registry file.

-We first run a comparison of the runtime of quickSort on ACsploit's input, and the same input in a random order.
-Save the following script to time_sort.py:
+We first run a comparison of the runtime of `quickSort()` on ACsploit's input and the same input in a random order.
+Save the following script to `time_sort.py`:

 ```
 import time